oresat/oresat-olaf/README.md

 A pythonic CANopen application framework for all OreSat Linux boards.
 Built ontop on [python-canopen].
-It is designed to handle all the common OreSat [CANopen] Node functionality including support for [ECSS CANBus Extended Protocal], file transfer over CAN, and updating the Linux board.
+It is designed to handle all the common OreSat [CANopen] Node functionality including support for [ECSS CANBus Extended Protocol], file transfer over CAN, and updating the Linux board.

 ## Examples